 Products that are available directly from growers at the OVFM will be given priority, thus limiting the amount of those products from re-sellers at the market.
 All resold products must be pre-approved by the Market Manager.

 (note: A farmer who also re-sells products must list which items they plan to re-sell, have them pre-approved, and comply with both the rules for farmers and re-sellers).
+Karen suggested that you have a maximum amount of re-sold product a vendor can sell.
+When the Columbia City FM started out, that amount was no more than 10% of the display at any one time.

-All re-sellers must carry and provide proof of liability insurance which shows coverage.
+All re-sellers must carry and provide proof of liability insurance which shows coverage and names Orting Valley Farmers Market as an Additional Insured.

+.

 Processor/Value Added Items